BhupeshDahiya/devops-cloud-interview-guide/08-kubernetes/26-configmap-changes-not-reflected.md

 ---

 ### Answer
 If the ConfigMap is mounted as a **volume**, Kubernetes does reflect changes, but only inside the container **after a short delay** (default: every 1–2 minutes).
-However, if your application reads the config **only once at startup**, changes won't be picked up unless the pod is restarted.
+However, if your application reads the config **only once at startup** (Due to them being set as env. var.), changes won't be picked up unless the pod is restarted.

 ---